k8ssandra/k8ssandra/docs/content/en/reference/crd/cass-operator-crds-latest/_index.md

 GRPC specifies an action involving a GRPC port.
-This is an alpha field and requires enabling GRPCContainerProbe feature gate.
+This is a beta field and requires enabling GRPCContainerProbe feature gate.

 <table>
     <thead>